NevTrace-org/Easy-Connect/README.md

 - **Simplicity**: "Transform weeks of development into minutes of configuration."
 - **Trust**: "Deliver trustworthy Qubic data to business processes."

-## Audience Targeting and Messaging
+### Audience Targeting and Messaging

-### Primary Audiences
 1. **Qubic ecosystem**: Existing applications and services who want to obtain data in real time for monitoring, reporting, user support...
 2. **No-code/low-code developers**: Current users of Make/Zapier looking to expand their automation capabilities including Qubic data.
 3. **Web3 startups and blockchain firms**: Requiring seamless integration with Qubic network.

-## Content Strategy

-### Content Pillars
+### Content Strategy

+**Content Pillars**
 1. **Educational resources**: Pushing Qubic’s relevance across industries.
 2. **Use cases**: Practical examples of Qubic-Make/Zapier integrations.
 3. **Tutorials**: Step-by-step guides for implementing workflows.
 4. **Trend insights**: Analyses of Qubic and automation’s evolving landscape.

-### Content Formats
+**Content Formats**
 - **Social networks**: Technical deep dives in X and Farcaster, business-centric articles in LinkedIn.
 - **Webinars**: Live demonstrations and Q&A sessions in X and LinkedIn.
 - **Infographics**: Visual breakdowns of complex processes.
 - **Video tutorials**: Walkthroughs of common integration scenarios.

-## Social Media Strategy
+### Social Media Strategy

-### X and Farcaster
+**X and Farcaster**

-Strategy based on Nevtrace and Jorge positioning in X and Farcaster as Blockchain leaders (+6,000 followers in X, +3,000 in Farcaster):
+- **Strategy**: Based on Nevtrace and Jorge positioning in X and Farcaster as Blockchain leaders (+6,000 followers in X, +3,000 in Farcaster):
   - **Educational threads**: Step-by-step use case explanations under #NoCodeBlockchain.
   - **Product updates**: Announcements of new features and integrations.
   - **Community engagement**: Retweets and interactions with blockchain/no-code communities.
   - **Polls**: Identifying pain points and preferences within the target audience.

 **Actions**:
   - Maintain a content calendar with 3–5 daily posts blending education, promotion, and dialogue.
   - Implement a rapid-response system to boost engagement with trending topics.

-### LinkedIn
+**LinkedIn**:

-Strategy based on Jorge positioning in LinkedIn as Blockchain leader (+10,000 followers):
+- **Strategy**: Based on Jorge positioning in LinkedIn as Blockchain leader (+10,000 followers):
   - **Case studies**: ROI-focused narratives highlighting business successes.
   - **Thought leadership**: Articles by executives on automation trends.
   - **Partnership announcements**: Collaborations with industry leaders.

-**Actions**:
+- **Actions**:
   - Publish weekly articles.
   - Host LinkedIn Live sessions showcasing product demos.
   - Engage actively in blockchain and automation-focused groups.

 ### Telegram and Discord Qubic groups (English and Spanish)

+**Strategy**:
 - **Product updates**: Announcements of roadmap and milestone achivements, new features and integrations.
 - **Technical deep dives**: Advanced discussions tailored to Qubic-native audiences.
 - **Exclusive AMAs**: Direct Q&A with the development and ecosystem Qubic teams.